-- 1. Purchase 12.75-inch x 0.188-inch, Grade X42 pipe to required length (28-ft sample). - 2.
-Perform material testing on all heats including chemistry, mechanical properties (yield, ultimate, and elongation), and toughness (Charpy at 32°F and room temperature).
-This data will be recorded for one pipe at the following locations: - a.
-Base pipe - b.
-ERW seam weld - c.
-Girth weld - 3.
-Mark orientation of ERW seam on each pipe as shown in Figure 1, as well as location for all six (6) dents in each pipe sample. - 4.
-Cut pipes to length and note heat number to reference appropriate Mill Test Report.
+- 1. Purchased 12.75-inch x 0.188-inch, Grade X42 pipe to achieved required sample length (28-ft per sample). - a.
+Performed material testing including chemistry, mechanical properties (yield, ultimate, and elongation), and toughness (Charpy at 32°F and room temperature). - 2.
+Marked orientation of ERW seam on each pipe as shown in Figure 1, as well as location for all six (6) dents in each pipe sample. - 3.
+Pipe material was cut to achieve desired sample length. - 4.
+Installed girth welds and end caps. - a.
+The girth welds were X-rayed after indentation to determine if any cracks were present. - b.

-- 5. Install girth welds and end caps. - a.
-At the present time we will use sound girth welds with the idea of evaluating dent/weld defects in a future study.
-The girth welds will be X-rayed to ensure that they meet minimum API 1104 requirements. - b.
 Two girth welds and two end caps required per sample.